 The numbers are even higher if we talk about key countries, representing 65% of the world’s population.
 In a report from Zenith, in 2018, 66% of individuals in 52 key countries will own a smartphone.
 Knowing that more than 50% of all web traffic is coming from smartphones and tablets, it becomes clear that focus on mobile can be a significant competitive advantage.

-However, today when we talk about mobile devices, we are not talking only about responsive web design and mobile apps.
-Brands and retailers are constantly looking for ways to use the power that these devices hold.
+However, today when we talk about mobile devices, we are not just talking about responsive web design and mobile apps.
+Brands and retailers are constantly looking for ways to utilize the power that these devices hold.

 AR and smartphones - a match made in heaven

-The term augmented reality was born in the early 90s, but that doesn’t mean that it was never there before.
-Despite the fact that there were a lot of experiments with AR starting from the late 50s, it was more a scientists’ toy until the smartphones arrived.
+The term augmented reality was born in the early 90s, but that doesn’t mean that the idea wasn’t around before.
+Despite the fact that there were a lot of experiments with AR that started in the late 50s, it was more of a scientists’ toy until smartphones arrived.

 In 2013 Google launched smart glasses, but they were never broadly adopted due to the high price, safety concerns, and unattractive design.
 Even though the expectations were high, Google Glass didn’t live up to the hype.
-But tech companies are not giving up on the AR glasses, as time passes by we read about Google Glass comeback, Facebook plans to build AR glasses or Amazon’s startup North that is also working on their own version.
+But tech companies are not giving up on AR glasses, as time passes by we are reading more about a Google Glass comeback, Facebook plans to build AR glasses and Amazon’s startup North, that is also working on their own version of wearable tech.

 With all this information in perspective, we can definitely say that the future of AR is quite exciting.
-Tech companies are experimenting with other means to introduce augmented reality experiences, but for now, when we talk about AR, brands and retailers are focused on leveraging the potential of smartphones to help them enhance the shopping experience.
+Tech companies are experimenting with other means of introducing augmented reality experiences, but for now, when we talk about AR, brands and retailers are focused on leveraging the potential of smartphones to help them enhance the shopping experience.

 A step back…

 Augmented reality overlays digitally created content into the real world.
 So when interacting with the virtual content, users are not excluded from normal reality.
 Augmented reality and virtual reality have different use cases, technologies, and market opportunities in retail.
-The main difference between VR and AR is that augmented reality users are not blocked out from the reality, and they can see the real world as well as virtual objects, as opposed to virtual reality where users enter in a 3D, computer-generated environment that people can explore.
+The main difference between VR and AR is that augmented reality users are not blocked out from reality, and they can see the real world as well as virtual objects.
+This is opposed to virtual reality where users enter into a 3D, computer-generated environment that people can explore.
 This technology creates an entirely artificial world where people can manipulate objects or perform a series of other actions.
 For this kind of virtual experience, customers must have special headsets which are still quite expensive.

-Although the idea for AR is around for quite some time, the vast majority heard about this new reality after the Pokemon Go madness.
-Luckily, the misconception that AR can only be used in games is now behind us, as we notice more companies discover the commercial potential of this technology.
+Although the idea of AR has been around for quite some time, the vast majority of people heard about this new reality after the Pokemon Go madness.
+Luckily, the misconception that AR can only be used in games is now behind us.
+Today we are seeing more companies discover the commercial potential of this technology.

-A report from Perkins Coie shows that respondents still think that the most significant investments in AR/VR will be in gaming, but this percentage has dropped to 59% (from 78% in 2016).
-And this is not the case just with gaming.
-Entertainment-centric industries such as movies, television, and live events have also dropped compared to 2016.
-On the other hand, retail has a notable jump, which can be explained with the evolving use of AR applications and smartphones.
+A report from Perkins Coie shows that respondents still think that the most significant investments in AR/VR will be in gaming, but this percentage has dropped to 59% from 78% in 2016.
+And this is not the case just with gaming, entertainment-centric industries such as movies, television, and live events have also dropped when compared with polls from 2016.
+On the other hand, retail has had a notable jump, which can be explained with the evolving use of AR applications and smartphones.

-Research from Interactions Consumer Experience Marketing shows that furniture is the most popular item to shop for with augmented reality (60%), followed by clothing (55%) and grocery (39%).
+Research from Interactions Consumer Experience Marketing shows that furniture is the most popular item to shop for with augmented reality (60%), followed by clothing (55%) and then groceries (39%).

 How can AR change the way we shop for furniture?

 Physical stores will not disappear anytime soon.
-The predictions that retail will be dead are… well, dead.
+The predictions that retail will be dead soon are… well, dead.
 Instead of an apocalypse, we’ve witnessed a renaissance.
-Technology has the leading role in the retail transformation, and the progress we’ve seen so far is just a trailer of what we are about to see in the future.
+Technology has played the leading role in the retail transformation, and the progress we’ve seen so far is just a small trailer for what we are about to see in the future.

-Here are the three main advantages of AR in furniture:
+Here are the 3 main advantages of using AR in furniture: